 Best for Airflow

-This is a chair for sciatica that looks rather futuristic and complex.
-It is also made by a lesser-well known manufacturer in the chair production industry.
+This is a chair for sciatica has futuristic functional design.
+It is also made by an up-and-coming manufacturer in the chair production industry; the manufacturer stands behind this product as they offer a lifetime warranty on the chair.

 Despite its rather naked appearance, this chair is jam-packed with ergonomic features that can assist you in saying goodbye to pain disrupting your work.

-As well as all this it also has a tilt function, it possesses a three-setting tilt and lock mechanism which allows you to set the angle of recline to 90 degrees, 110 degrees, or 135 degrees.
+As well as all this it also has a tilt function, it possesses a three-setting tilt and lock mechanism which allows you to set the angle of recline to 90 degrees, 110 degrees, or 135 degrees, so you can be comfy no matter how you sit.

 - Lifetime warranty.